nxtlo/aiobungie/README.md

 ```

 ## Dependancies

 * aiohttp
 * attrs
 * `backports.datetime_fromisoformat`, required for `Python 3.10` only.

-### Speedups - Optional
+### Features

+aiobungie features are extra dependencies that replaces the standard library with either faster/neater pkgs.

+* `speedup`
-Additionally, If you have [orjson](https://github.com/ijl/orjson) or [ujson](https://github.com/ultrajson/ultrajson)
+This will include and uses [orjson](https://github.com/ijl/orjson) or [ujson](https://github.com/ultrajson/ultrajson)
-installed they will be used as the default JSON parser.
+as the default `json` parser.

-Just install `pip install aiobungie[speedup]` like this.

 They provide faster json serialization and de-serialization than the standard Python JSON pkg.
+* `full`: This will include all of the features above.

+For installing the specified feature, type `pip install aiobungie[feature-name]`

 ## Contributing

 Please read this [manual](https://github.com/nxtlo/aiobungie/blob/master/CONTRIBUTING.md)

 ## Related Projects

 If you have used aiobungie and want to show your work, Feel free to Open a PR including it.

-* [Fated](https://github.com/nxtlo/Fated/blob/master/core/components/destiny.py): My Discord BOT for testing purposes.
+* [Fated](https://github.com/nxtlo/Fated/blob/master/core/components/destiny.py): A Discord BOT that uses aiobungie.

 ## Useful Resources

 * Discord Username: `vfate`
 * aiobungie Documentation: [Here](https://nxtlo.github.io/aiobungie/).
 * BungieAPI Discord: [Here](https://discord.gg/vP7VC7TKUG)